 1. How do I add or drop a class?

-Before adding any classes to your schedule, we always recommend visiting the Advising Office to work with an Academic Advisor to build your Academic Plan.
+Before adding any classes to your schedule, we always recommend meeting with an Academic Advisor to build your Academic Plan.
 Once you know what classes to take, there are three ways to add or drop from a class:

 - Stop by Enrollment Services and ask to fill out a Registration Form

-2. How do I know where my class is located?
+2. How do I know where my class is located and what day(s) it is on?

 Each of our campuses and buildings have an assigned location code – i.e. Rampart Range Campus is RRC.
 The location code can be found in your class details.